A well-stocked pantry can all the difference to coming up with a meal at any time. We’re talking about more than just canned goods and box mixes.

-Other cooking ingredients that belong in the pantry are cooking oils, sauces and vinegars.
+Other cooking ingredients that belong in the pantry are cooking oils, sauces, and vinegar.
 They will keep for a long time — but not forever!
 You should always have at least three kinds of vinegar in your kitchen.
 Balsamic is a must for pan sauces and salad dressings.
 Cider vinegar adds a great zip to many dishes.
 White is not only handy for cleaning but a must for poached eggs and fish.
-Sherry and rice vinegars are flavorful additions to many foods, especially steamed or boiled vegetables.
+Sherry and rice vinegar are flavorful additions to many foods, especially steamed or boiled vegetables.
 The same thought applies to cooking oils.
-You should have a basic vegetable oil, extra virgin olive oil and vegetable shortening, we prefer butter flavored shortening.
-You can also have other oils for special purposes, like peanut, sunflower, canola and popcorn oils.
+You should have basic vegetable oil, extra virgin olive oil, and vegetable shortening, we prefer butter-flavored shortening.
+You can also have other oils for special purposes, like peanut, sunflower, canola, and popcorn oils.

 - Dried basil

 - Bay leaves

 That pantry isn’t quite full.
 We’ve got more to add, coming up later.
 If there’s something you think we should add to our list, please leave us a comment.